 Irish Dancing music

-Irish dancing really shot into the mainstream with the River Dance and brought great popularity for Irish dance music probably because of the fast paced songs and the difficulty the dancers faced in doing an Irish jig.
+Irish dancing really shot into the global mainstream with productions such as the River Dance.
+It brought great popularity for the Irish dance scence with its fast paced songs and the unique style of Irish dancing.

-It would be difficult for us to list every Irish musician who deserves some sort of homage on our site but we will continue to update this section with more musicians and groups.
+It would be difficult for us to list every Irish musician who deserves some sort of homage on our site.
+We will continue to update this section with more musicians and groups.